 - 1 tablespoon unsalted butter (optional)

-- Brown ground beef over medium-high heat with onion in a deep, large skillet or dutch oven.
+- Brown ground beef and pork over medium-high heat with onion in a deep, large skillet or dutch oven.
 In the meantime, start chopping the cabbage into bite-size strips or pieces.
 Please see the notes about the chopping size.

 - Once the meat has browned, drain any grease and turn the heat to medium.